 Foods, drinks and medicines

 Chemicals in foods can get into the bloodstream and then be breathed out from the lungs.
 Most people are familiar with the smell of garlic, spicy foods and alcoholic drinks on the breath of people who have recently eaten or drunk these.
-Various other foods and medicines can cause a smell on the breath.
+Various other foods and medicines can cause bad breath.
 This type of bad breath is temporary and easily cured by not eating the food.
-(However, some people eat spiced food every day.
-As a result, they will constantly have a typical smell on their breath.)

-If a medicine is causing the problem then discuss possible alternatives with your doctor.
+If a medicine is the cause of bad breath, then discuss possible alternatives with your doctor.
 Medicines that have been associated with bad breath include:

 Check the list of side-effects on the leaflet that comes with your medicine if you think it might be causing bad breath.

-Most non-smokers can tell if a person is a smoker by their breath which "smells like an ashtray".
+Most non-smokers can tell if a person is a smoker by their breath. .
 Stopping smoking is the only cure for this type of bad breath.
-Smoking also increases the risk of developing gum disease - another cause of bad breath.
+Smoking tobacco products also increases the risk of developing gum disease - another cause of bad breath.

-Medical causes, other than problems in the mouth, are relatively uncommon.
+Medical causes, other than health problems in the mouth, are relatively uncommon.
 Possible causes include:

 - Nasal problems.
 For example, a lump (polyp) in the nose or a small object stuck in a nostril (occurs most commonly in children) can cause a bad smell.
 In this situation, the smell tends to occur only, or more severely, when you breathe out through your nose.
 It is not so noticeable when you breathe out through your mouth.

 - Reflux of acid from the stomach or a stomach infection called Helicobacter pylori.